colek42/katacoda-scenarios/1.2-terminal-access/intro.md

-In this lab, we will examine the Docker CLI and execute our first container.
+In this lab, we will learn about running containers in interactive mode